Critical Role Productions: Podcasts

 The Critical Role podcast was announced during the 100th episode of the first campaign.
 It is an audio version of the game sessions.
 As well as the Critical Role website, the podcast is available on iTunes, Google Play Music, and Spotify.
 The first campaign's podcast episodes were released in batches of 10–15, between June 8, 2017, and January 8, 2018.
 The campaign's episodes took just over 298 hours to listen to at 1.5x speed, or around 224 hours at double speed.
 The podcast episodes for the second campaign were released on the Thursday after the episodes streamed on Twitch.
 Starting in May 2024, the podcast was made available on the same day as release, exclusively to Beacon subscribers.
 In an essay on live-streamed tabletop RPGs, Friedman noted that "fans [of Critical Role] often recommend that a listener supplement their experience with strategic viewing of notable visual moments".

 Talks Machina was also released in a podcast format from episode 101 until its conclusion.
 Like the podcast version of Critical Role, there was a one-week delay between the Twitch broadcast and the corresponding podcast episode's release.
 The Midst podcast was released with an ad-free subscription option that included an early release schedule and other bonus content.

 Beacon

 In May 2024, Critical Role Productions launched Beacon, their subscription video on-demand (VOD) over-the-top (OTT) streaming service.
 This service hosts the company's podcasts and web series, with additional exclusive content.
 Business Insiders Teh compared Beacon to a Twitch subscription, but with additional benefits.
 Moises Taveras of Kotaku commented that in addition to exclusive programming, Beacon subscribers would get "pretty standard benefits", like discounts on merchandise, access to presales for live event tickets, early access to shows, and a private Discord server.
 Christian Hoffer of ComicBook.com noted that following the launch of Beacon, there was an immediate drop in Critical Role's Twitch subscribers by roughly 20%, with the assumption that this reflected a migration to Beacon.
+In February 2026, Alyssa Zeisler became the service's general manager.
+In August 2026, Beacon expanded to smart TV platforms, including Fire TV, Apple TV, Google TV, and Roku; its Android and iOS mobile apps also added offline access to its web series.

 The platform is named after the Luxon Beacons, which are in-universe fictional artifacts of religious and magical importance to the Kryn Dynasty.